HMS Repulse (1916)

 Repulse participated in the Second Battle of Heligoland Bight in 1917, the only combat she saw during the war.
 She was reconstructed twice between the wars; a reconstruction in the 1920s increased her armour protection and made lesser improvements, while another in the 1930s was much more thorough.
 Repulse accompanied the battlecruiser Hood during the Cruise of the Special Service Squadron on a round-the-world cruise in 1923 to 1924 and protected international shipping during the Spanish Civil War in 1936 to 1939.

 The ship spent the first months of the Second World War hunting for German raiders and blockade runners.
 She participated in the Norwegian Campaign of April to June 1940 and searched for the Bismarck in 1941.
 Repulse escorted a troop convoy around the Cape of Good Hope from August to October 1941 and was transferred to the East Indies Command.
 She was assigned in November to Force Z, which was supposed to deter Japanese aggression against British possessions in the Far East.
 Repulse and her consort, the battleship Prince of Wales, were sunk by Japanese aircraft on 10 December 1941 when they attempted to intercept landings in British Malaya.

+In December 2023, a memorial was erected at Teluk Cempedak beach, commemorating both Repulse and Prince of Wales.
+The memorial was unveiled by King Abdullah of Pahang.